Sparen/DanmakufuVideos/README.md

 As for the JSON itself, see the template.
 The JSON object contains a field called scripts, which is an array of all of the scripts, which are all individual objects in the array.
 They have a name field, a download field (for the download url), a release date (if applicable), as well as a videos field.

 The videos field is an array of objects, each with a youtube ID (when you see a link like https://www.youtube.com/watch?v=XNFWNmbuA_I, the part after the v= is the ID.
 In this case, XNFWNmbuA_I).
 Additionally, the uploader's name, the uploader's channel url, and the type of the video should be specified.

-Let's Play refers to a run of the script with voiced commentary.
-Standard contains no commentary and simply showcases the script.
+* **Let's Play** refers to a run of the script with voiced commentary.
+* **Standard** contains no commentary and simply showcases the script.
+* **No Sound** refers to a run without any sound.
+* **No Sound Effects** refers to a run without sound effects.

 ## General Guidelines
 * Make sure that your submission actually renders correctly and works.